 We took a timeout from SnapPlate production to help make thousands of face shields for medical professionals in the area.
 Thankfully, manufacturers soon caught up with the medical community’s needs and we could turn back to SnapPlates.

-On that front, we faced the same supply chain issues the rest of the country was struggling with at the time while we were also launching SnapPlates for the Model Y, X, and S along with new accessories for the Model Y. To keep up with orders and prepare for the future, we ramped our factory from two, to four, to six, to twelve, to twenty Prusa i3 MK3S 3D printers.
+On that front, we faced the same supply chain issues the rest of the country was struggling with at the time while we were also launching SnapPlates for the Model Y, X, and S along with new accessories for the Model Y. To keep up with orders and prepare for the future, we ramped our factory from two to six to a farm of Prusa i3 MK3S 3D printers.

-Since we found ourselves investing more and more time and money into it, we decided it was also time to patent our invention and are on our way to being patent holders – a personal life goal for Matthew.
+Since we found ourselves investing more and more time and money into it, we decided it was also time to patent our invention and are now patent holders – a personal life goal for Matthew.

 So, as we progress through 2021, we’re rebranding.
 You’ll see less and less of LivingTesla and more of EveryAmp until we’ve made the full transition.
 We plan to continue making 3D-printed accessories along with video content from Tesla and other shared interests like Rivian, Aptera, smart home, virtual reality, electric bicycles, photography, and, of course, our specialty, 3D printing.